gfxstrand/wayland-java/README.md

 Building wayland-java locally isn't too difficult assuming you have a version of the wayland library with language bindings support.

-1. Clone the dispatchers-internal branch of git://github.com/jekstrand/wayland.git
+1. Clone the dispatchers-1.2 branch of git://github.com/jekstrand/wayland.git
 2. Build and install libwayland
 3. Clone git://github.com/jekstrand/wayland-java.git
 4. Run `git submodule init` and `git submodule update` (this is mainly to pull